KennyMcGeoch/LeetCodeExercises/README.md

 1337.
 The K Weakest Rows in a Matrix (Easy)
 1342.
 Number of Steps to Reduce a Number to Zero (Easy) 1346.
 Check If N and Its Double Exist (Easy)
-1351.
+1347.
+Minimum Number of Steps to Make Two Strings Anagram (Medium) 1351.
 Count Negative Numbers in a Sorted Matrix (Easy) 1356.
 Sort Integers by The Number of 1 Bits (Easy) 1365.
 How Many Numbers Are Smaller Than the Current Number (Easy)